Welcome to LTWM Website - Veterans Page

 How about this thought; I was thinking the other day about who knows better about sacrifice than a veteran?
 I was watching a training video on TV about how the Navy Seals go through training, and man, I’m thinking; these guys are brutal, battle ready once they leave Paris Island, from what I saw.
 I thought I had it tough in the Army going through Fort Polk, La. in the summer time no less.
 It was hot, humid, rained daily, with bugs, snakes and who knows what all, this country boy had just about met his match in the bayou country was my thinking.
 I didn’t think it could get much worse, until I went to Tiger-Land.
 Some may remember the old tune back then; don’t ask me, I don’t give a dang, next stop is Viet Nam.
 Ok, that was over fifty years ago, amen, still here Lord.
 So back to the sacrifice part, I’m thinking if anyone should understand what being a Christian is all about, it ought to be the veteran.
 He knows how to take orders, been there and done that.
 He understands that a good commander over the men is a commander that will get the men home safe and sound from the mission.
 We all know men gladly follow a proven leader, one who has the best battle strategy/plan.
 Just like the battle field, we don’t leave the dead or wounded behind, care for our brothers is paramount to any mission.
 How many folks know that many have had to sacrifice their own well being in order to protect or recue a comrade in battle from time to time?
 It’s all part of the plan, these are our brothers, we fight together and we stick together.
 And at the end of the road there is a military parade, after big wars that is, we once again take our place among the faithful, a sense of pride, a job well done, something to feel good about.
 The same way it is with serving the Lord, one day in Glory, the words will be spoken; well done thou good and faithful servant, enter in to the joy of the Lord.
 Yes, if anyone should know something about being faithful to task, sacrifice, maybe even being wounded in action, it would be the veterans.
 They could teach a lot of folks something you can be sure.
 Remember the part about leaving folks behind I mentioned?
 With that thought in mind, we are reaching out to our fellow veterans to point you to the Lord.
 You see, Jesus had a mission as well as us vets, His mission was to win the battle for the souls of mankind.
 He accomplished His mission and went back to Heaven to prepare a place for us and our families.
 Let us not miss out on such a great victory!
 Our website has much to offer in getting folks on the right track with the Lord.
 If you need some help with that drop this Ministry a line, or call, we would love to hear from you.
 Pastor Tom

-One more thought, the Ministry Trailer I have been working this summer is coming along pretty good.
+One more thought, the Ministry Trailer I have been working on this summer is coming along pretty good.
 The theme will be about fishing, in our case not just fishing, but fishing for souls.
-I’m talking about fishing poles, cast nets and life preservers to throw out to the souls in need.
+It will be about fishing poles, cast nets and life preservers to throw out to the souls in need.
 You may remember reading in the Gospel of Luke how Jesus saved the/a fish camp, as a result, they became partners with Jesus in the fish business.
 What a call in life, to partner with the Lord in any good work.
+Presently I am working on the fish that will attach to the sides of the boat/trailer.
+When I say fish, I am talking about whoppers; if anyone knows someone who can airbrush paint that lives in the central Fla. area, please forward their contact info to our web site’s contact page.
+We have some progress pictures posted on our web site; click on “pictures” to view.

 Thank you for taking your valuable time to read this.
 God Bless.
 If anyone would like to share something along this line please see our contact page; Blessings; Pastor Tom